Hopding/pdf-lib/README.md

 import { PDFDocument, rgb } from 'pdf-lib' import fontkit from '@pdf-lib/fontkit'

-// This should be a Uint8Array.
+// This should be a Uint8Array or ArrayBuffer.
 // This data can be obtained in a number of different ways.
 // If your running in a Node environment, you could use fs.readFile().
 // In the browser, you could make a fetch() call and use res.arrayBuffer().